Expect the Unexpected in Orlando Neighborhoods

 Learn more: Downtown Orlando Virtual Tour

 The Church Street District and surrounding downtown area also boasts an enticing variety of dining and nightlife.
-Acclaimed downtown restaurants include Artisan’s Table, The Boheme at Grand Bohemian Hotel Orlando, Ceviche Tapas Bar & Restaurant and DoveCote Restaurant.
+Acclaimed downtown restaurants include Artisan’s Table, The Boheme at Grand Bohemian Hotel Orlando, and DoveCote Restaurant.

 For a mix of pub fare and nightlife, try the motor-centric Ace Cafe Orlando or World of Beer.
-You can also chase the night at Wall St. Plaza, which features seven different themed bars, or the Amway Center’s One80 Skytop Lounge, among other options.
-Or, just enjoy a good smoke at Corona Cigar Company and Diamond Crown Cigar Lounge.
+You can also chase the night at Wall St. Plaza, which features seven different themed bars, or the Sky Lounge at Amway Center, among other options.

 Last but not least, be sure to visit Lake Eola Park, the crown jewel of Orlando’s public parks system.
 Take a ride on one of the park’s rentable, swan-shaped paddleboats for a trip around the namesake lake, and you’ll see why we’re called The City Beautiful!